Kitware/dive/docs/Attributes.md

 1. After choosing a Track/Detection and a Datatype click Save to add the new attribute

 ## Editing Dataset Attributes
-1. Click on the setting icon next to an existing attribute to edit it's details
+1. Click on the setting icon next to an existing attribute to edit it's definition details
     1. ![Edit Attribute Panel](images/Attributes/editAttribute.png)
-1. **Note:**  Currently editing or deleting a dataset attribute doesn’t affect the currently set Track/Detection attributes for the data.
+1. **Note:**  Currently editing or deleting an attribute definition doesn’t affect the currently set Track/Detection attributes for the data.
 It removes the display of them and prevents sem from being set on future tracks/detections.
 A future update will enable this capability.

 ## Setting Track/Detection Attribute Values